noevazz/learning_math_for_AI/units/algebra.md

 - Note the constant written in the "house" is the opposite value, in other words, the divisor is `x-5` so the value for the house needs to be `+5`
 - The `known zero` refers to a value of `x` that makes the polynomial equation equal to zero, in this example `x-5` the value that makes the equation equal to zero is `+5`: `(+5)-5`.
+- If the polynomial is missing a power you can add it: `0x^power`

 ## Factoring Polynomials